MetaMask/SIPs/SIPS/sip-26.md

   an account to be executed.

-- **RPC Router**: Native component that forwards RPC requests to the appropriate Protocol Snap, Account Snap or native implementation.
+- **RPC Router**: Native component that forwards RPC requests to the appropriate Protocol Snap or Account Snap.

 - **Keyring Controller**: Native component responsible for forwarding signing requests to the appropriate keyring implementation.